|Please select a category or product|

 Additional fees (e.g. entry or exit fees) may be charged by the Distributor.
 Please refer to your financial adviser for more details.
 For a definition of financial terms refer to the glossary available at www.ubs.com/glossary

 For marketing and information purposes by UBS.
-Prospectuses, simplified prospectuses or key investor information, the articles of association or the management regulations as well as annual and semi-annual reports of UBS funds are available free of charge from UBS Fund Services (Luxembourg) S.A., P.O.
-Box 91, L-2010 Luxembourg or from UBS Europe SE, Luxembourg Branch, P.O.
+Prospectuses, simplified prospectuses or key investor information, the articles of association or the management regulations as well as annual and semi-annual reports of UBS funds are available in a language required by the local applicable law free of charge from Northern Trust Global Services Limited, Luxembourg Branch, 6, rue Lou Hemmer, L-1748 Senningerberg or from UBS Europe SE, Luxembourg Branch, P.O.
 Box 2, L-2010 Luxembourg.
 The fund documentation is available free of charge in English and, where relevant, in one of the local language(s) where the fund is registered.
 Before investing in a product please read the latest prospectus carefully and thoroughly.
 Units of UBS funds mentioned herein may not be eligible for sale in all jurisdictions or to certain categories of investors and may not be offered, sold or delivered in the United States.
 The information mentioned herein is not intended to be construed as a solicitation or an offer to buy or sell any securities or related financial instruments.
 Past performance is not a reliable indicator of future results.
 The performance shown does not take account of any commissions and costs charged when subscribing to and redeeming units.
 Commissions and costs have a negative impact on performance.
 If the currency of a financial product or financial service is different from your reference currency, the return can increase or decrease as a result of currency fluctuations.
 This information pays no regard to the specific or future investment objectives, financial or tax situation or particular needs of any specific recipient.
 The details and opinions contained in this document are provided by UBS without any guarantee or warranty and are for the recipient's personal use and information purposes only.
 This document may not be reproduced, redistributed or republished for any purpose without the written permission of UBS AG.
 Source for all data and charts (if not indicated otherwise): UBS Asset Management